-Consecrated life through the ages
+Consecrated life through the ages (Religious Life Timeline)

 Since the call of the first disciples, some followers of Jesus have sought a different way to live their faith.
 In the early church groups of widows gathered to dedicate themselves to prayer and good works.
 Others craved solitary prayer, so they fled to the desert to commune with God and guide others in the pursuit of holiness.
 Monasteries, cloisters, and religious houses eventually came into being, and religious life as we know it began to take shape.